 Created: March 25, 2026

-Last commit: April 27, 2026
+Last commit: May 16, 2026

 distributed-systemscross-agent-discoverytask-handoffssqlitefile-lockingdag-based-workflowsTTL-cleanupheartbeatmulti-sessionDistributed systemsCross-agent discoveryAgent coordinationShared SQLite databaseFile lockingTask handoffsDAG-based workflowsBunbun runbun:sqliteWrite-Ahead LoggingWALSWARM_DB_PATHMCPMCP serverregisterderegisterlist_instancesremove_instancewhoamisend_messagebroadcastpoll_messageswait_for_activityrequest_taskrequest_task_batchclaim_task